asgervelling/markupquill/README.md

 # markupquill
-Create a LaTeX matrix from console input
+Tool that helps write LaTeX

 ### Usage:
 Creating a matrix with `-m` or `--matrix`